 Melbourne Cup Betting

 There are always a large number of Melbourne Cup betting options available to punters each year.
-The spring carnival is full of thrilling races and the most popular bets at this time of year are often betting doubles.
+The spring carnival is full of thrilling races and the most popular bets at this time of year are often Melbourne Cup betting doubles.
 Many people choose to place wagers on the Caulfield Cup/Melbourne Cup double, Cox Plate/Melbourne Cup double, Victoria Derby/Melbourne Cup double, Melbourne Cup/Crown Oaks double or Melbourne Cup/Emirates Stakes double.

-While the betting doubles are popular, one of the most common bets to be laid on the Melbourne Cup is the trifecta.
+While the betting doubles are popular, one of the most common bets laid on the Melbourne Cup is the Melbourne Cup trifecta.
 Many recreational punters choose to place a mystery trifecta on the race, meaning that three horses are chosen at random.
-Due to the fact that the Melbourne Cup is full of great horses, and any horse is capable of winning, this kind of bet is the perfect way for people to try and make money without having to know much about the race field.
+Due to the fact that the Melbourne Cup field is full of great horses, and any horse is capable of winning, this kind of bet is the perfect way for people to try and make money without having to know much about the race field.

 People can also choose to place basic win or place bets on the race if they have a feeling about a certain horse.
 Due to the fact that there is so much talent in the one race, most horses often very high odds.
 Therefore, people who are confident that a particular horse can win have the opportunity to get better dividends on the Melbourne Cup than in most other races.